AffirmativeGuy/flare-cogs-modified/README.md

 </p>

 # Contact
-You can contact me in the Red 3rd party server in #support_flare-cogs
+You can contact me(refers to flare) in the Red 3rd party server in #support_flare-cogs

 <br>